 "We have signed this ceasefire agreement today in front of everyone.
 Our commitment is firm and irreversible" said Mohamed Moussa Dhaffane, who headed the Seleka delegation.

-Patrick Edouard Ngaissona, head of the anti-Balaka negotiating team, said anyone caught violating the ceasefire would be arrested.'First step'
+Patrick Edouard Ngaissona, head of the anti-Balaka negotiating team, said anyone caught violating the ceasefire would be arrested.

 The president of Congo-Brazzaville and mediator of the talks, Denis Sassou Nguesso, said the talks were a success.

 "The longest journey begins with the first step...
 Brazzaville is the first step," he said after the agreement was signed.

 The Seleka rebels dropped their demand for CAR to be divided into a Muslim north and a Christian south.